 - Mar-May for spring season (3x/week training, 3 tourneys, 1 league)

-- HS-U15 – primarily ’04 players, but younger players are eligible
+- HS-U15 – primarily ’05 players in HS, but 8th graders are eligible

 - *the number of teams the club enters into leagues and tourneys could flex up or down based on the number of players available

-- Jason, Taylor, and Jenica for the girls
+- Jason, Logan, and others for the girls

-- Stephen, Chris, and Tony C. for the boys
+- Stephen, Chris, Jared, and others for the boys

 - *coaching assignments are subject to change